Skip to content

 We recommend twice a year, typically in the fall before it gets cold enough to use the furnace regularly and in the spring, before you turn your system to cooling.
 At the very least, have a professional check-up annually.

 The typical lifespan for an AC is 12-15 years.
-And you can extend the life of your AC unit with regular routine maintenance.
+And you can maximize the life of your AC unit by staying on top of your routine maintenance.

 AC units can be retrofitted into any home, if you have existing duct-work the process is fairly simple.
 If you don’t have existing ductwork a mini split might be the best option for your home.